You can listen to the article (narrated by a real person):

 Newsletters and marketing offers

-Most marketers use email marketing to communicate their offer and send regular updates regarding their company.
+Most marketers use email marketing to communicate their offers and send regular updates regarding their company.

 These types of emails are usually sent as a one-off type of campaign that’s targeted to the whole of their audience (that’s when you call them an email blast) or a particular customer segment.